simple-crypto/simple-website/vision.md

 That is, while a closed source approach can limit the adversary's understanding of the target implementations as long as their specifications remain opaque, it also limits the public understanding of the mechanims on which security relies, and therefore the possibility to optimize them.
-We expect this model to be well suited to cryptographic implementations optimized for various goals (i.e., beyond the embedded security ones).

 **Goals and interest of an open implementation approach**